Skip to main content

 • You can get there by clicking the blue Search #'s button in the Customs section you need to fill out when making your label, as seen here:

-• Start with a Basic Search: Once you're on the Schedule B Search Engine page, try to search for the most basic one-word description possible.
-For example, if you're sending a T-shirt, type in "shirt" and then click the blue 'Classify' button with the magnifying glass πŸ˜‰
+• Start with a basic search: Once you're on the Schedule B Search Engine page, try to search for the most basic one-word description possible.
+For example, if you're sending a T-shirt, type in "shirt" and then click the blue 'Classify' button with the magnifying glass ๐Ÿ˜‰

-• Find the Closest Description: Next, you'll be taken to a section called "Tell Us More About" to select the closest option from the results that pop up.
+• Find the closest description: Next, you'll be taken to a section called "Tell Us More About" to select the closest option from the results that pop up.
 Click the one that best describes your item.

 • Here's how that process looks for a men's 100% cotton T-shirt (non-knitted):

-• Continue Following the Prompts: From there, continue selecting the following choices that best describe your item(s):
+• Continue following the prompts: From there, continue selecting the following choices that best describe your item(s):

-• Accept the Description: When you've filled out all the necessary information, click "Accept."
+• Accept the description: When you've filled out all the necessary information, click "Accept."

-• Get Your Harmonization Number: Next, the search engine will return your Harmonization # πŸŽ‰
+• Get your Harmonization Number: Next, the search engine will return your Harmonization # ๐ŸŽ‰

 • In this example, since the T-shirt is made of cotton and isn't a dress, that number will be 6205.20.3000, as seen below:

-• If You Can't Find a Number: If the Census Bureau Schedule B Search Engine isn't returning a result for whatever reason, you can search for your item on this website: https://hts.usitc.gov/
+• If you can't find a number: If the Census Bureau Schedule B Search Engine isn't returning a result for whatever reason, you can search for your item on this website: https://hts.usitc.gov/

 How many digits does my Harmonization Number need?